 For example, the

-xrefstyle attribute controls the style of the linked text of internal xrefs (e.g., basic, short, or full).
+xrefstyle attribute controls the style of the linked text of internal xrefs using the predefined values basic, short, or full.

-Antora introduces additional built-in attributes that are only relevant in the Antora environment.
+Antora introduces additional built-in attributes that are specific to the Antora environment.

-Several of these attributes configure the AsciiDoc processor to work in the Antora environment, but most of them are page attributes.
+The purpose of these attributes is to configure the AsciiDoc processor to work with Antora.

 Custom attributes are AsciiDoc document attributes defined by the author.
 You may be familiar with using custom attributes in AsciiDoc to store reusable content, such as a URL or product name.
 The value of a custom attribute can then be used within the page (or across pages, depending on where it’s defined) using an attribute reference.
 Custom attributes work the same way in Antora.